 Most Vision Trips to Haiti go to Port-au-Prince and stay at the GO Guest House (“The Jumecourt Inn”), a GO Project business that functions as an income source for sustainable orphan care.
 This unique community, which also has a school, church, soccer field and water purification system on the grounds, serves as “base camp” for your trip.
 Vision Trips to some of GO Project’s partner-led villages in other areas of Haiti travel to Les Cayes (located in the south) or Gonaives (located in the northwest).

 On each Vision Trip to Haiti you will become part of the GO Project family, playing with children at three to four different homes.
 Activities are similar to what you would do with your own kids – singing, games, crafts, hugging and holding.
-The simple act of loving these children is just like treating a physical wound.
 During your visit, you will also have an opportunity to experience our ministry model, worship with the local church in Haiti, and learn about job-creating businesses, all against the backdrop of the sights and sounds of Haiti.

 Groups can range in size from 12 to 20 people, but space is still limited.
 Each trip has a trip leader who will provide trip goers with other specifics and is available to answer questions about the trip.

 The all-in cost for a Vision Trip to Port-au-Prince is $705 plus airfare.
 This cost includes lodging for four nights, food for two meals per day (which is what we eat while there), transportation to, from, and while in Haiti, insurance and an administrative fee.
 Vision Trips to Les Cayes or Gonaives are $765, plus airfare.

 GOEX Add-On Day